aaronparker/aaronparker.github.io/_posts/2006-09-28-how-to-add-office-2007-html-rendering-support-in-aac.md

 The .docm, .xlsm and .pptm are the new document types that include macros.
 If you feel that it could be a security risk for your organisation to allow macro support through the HTML rendering in AAC, do not add these file types.

 Also of note is that the HTML rendering feature does not support text files by default.
-To add support for text files add &#8216;.txt:' (without quotes) to the MSWordHandler value.
+To add support for text files add '.txt:' (without quotes) to the MSWordHandler value.